agera-edc/DataSpaceConnector/docs/integration-testing.md

 ## Running them locally

 As mentioned above the JUnit runner won't pick up integration tests unless a tag is provided.
-For instance if needed to run integration tests related to `Azure CosmosDB` then it can be achieved by passing the `IncludeTags` parameter to the `gradlew` command:
+For example to run `Azure CosmosDB` integration tests pass `IncludeTags` parameter with tag value to the `gradlew` command:

 ```bash
 ./gradlew test -p path/to/module -DIncludeTags="azure-cosmos-db-integration-test"